 This easy bloody mary chili recipe is thick and packed with flavor!
 If you love this classic drink or just love chili you’ve got to try this hearty meal.

 Chili is such a funny meal.
-I say that because there are thousands and thousands of ways you can make it, and no one is wrong really.
+I say that because there are thousands and thousands of ways you can make it.
+No one is wrong really.

 Some like it with lots of juices and others like it super chunky and thick like we have here.